Digital Security Explained

 Multi-Factor Authentication reduces the risk of unauthorized access by requiring independent verification methods.

-It does not eliminate risk entirely, but it dramatically improves resilience when combined with monitoring and response controls.
+It does not eliminate risk entirely, but it significantly improves resilience when combined with monitoring and response controls.

 This article is provided for educational purposes only and does not constitute legal, compliance, or professional security advice.